BroadbandForum/usp-test/1-messages-and-path-names.md

 #### Purpose

-The purpose of this test is to ensure the  can retrieve the values of parameters in the Agent's Instantiated Data Model when a single full parameter path is specified.
+The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent's Instantiated Data Model when a single full parameter path is specified.